 First things first, before embarking on putting together the perfect playroom you really have to empty the space of all toys and do a bit of decluttering.
 I know, easier said than done, but get the kids to help and be ruthless!
-Have a keep pile, a thrash pile and a charity pile.
+Have a keep pile, a trash pile and a charity pile.

 Once you have done this, you will quickly know what sort of storage solutions you need and begin the process of pricing those and deciding where everything is going to fit.
-It is best to get items that can grow with your kids and your ever-growing selection of toys, books and games!
+It is best to get items that can grow with your kids and your ever-growing selection of toys, books and games.

 Remember, if the budget doesn’t always stretch to new, check out online deals sites for pre-loved storage solutions, or visit local thrift or charity shops and choose items that can be up-cycled with a little bit of paint and imagination.

-You May Also Enjoy: 10 Quick Ways To Tidy Up The Playroom
+You May Also Enjoy 10 Quick Ways To Tidy Up The Playroom

 #1.
-Art Gallery
+Host Your Own Art Gallery

-From pre-school onwards, you will have a never-ending stream of masterpieces coming through the door, so this idea offers a solution to 2 problems – storage and design!
+From preschool onwards, you will have a never-ending stream of masterpieces coming through the door, so this idea offers a solution to 2 problems – storage and design!

 You could also paper your walls with maps or photographs to create a uniquely designed space for your children.

-You May Also Enjoy: An Easy Kids Playroom Makeover on a Budget
+You May Also Enjoy An Easy Kids Playroom Makeover on a Budget

 #2.
-Eye Level
+Keep Things At Eye Level

 It is a good idea to move toys around every couple of months so that all toys get played with.
-Or implement a “one in one out” rule.
+Or implement a “one in, one out” rule.

 You May Also Enjoy: 10 Hacks for Parents to Organise Toys

 #3.
-Storage Cubes
+Super Storage Cubes

 When my girls were younger, I bought a set of cube storage shelves with some storage boxes that fitted into the inserts and we had an art cube, a dolls cube, a dressing up cube, a shop/kitchen cube and a lego cube.
 We left a few shelves free for books and to store larger toys and as they have grown, we have just added to the books and now have a nail bar cube, a hair design cube, a study notes cube and they display gifts and statement pieces in the empty spaces.

-You May Also Enjoy: 10 Practical Storage Hacks to Help Declutter the House
+You May Also Enjoy 10 Practical Storage Hacks to Help Declutter the House

 #4.
-Seating and Work Space
+Have a Seating and Work Space

-You May Also Enjoy: 10 Excellent Kids Bedroom Ideas on A Budget
+You May Also Enjoy 10 Excellent Kids Bedroom Ideas on A Budget

-If your child likes to lie on the floor, purchase a rug with a non slip backing and if it can be washed in the machine, all the better.
-Alternatively have a few cushions on hand for them to use for activities.
+If your child likes to play on the floor, purchase a rug with a non-slip backing (and if it can be washed in the machine, all the better).
+Alternatively, have a few cushions on hand for them to use for activities.

-You May Also Enjoy: 15 Affordable and Nifty Small Room Ideas for More Space
+You May Also Enjoy 15 Affordable and Nifty Small Room Ideas for More Space

 #7.
-Built In
+Built In and Bespoke